Aiman-Ra/Investigating-with-Splunk-and-OSINT/README.md

 <img src= "https://i.imgur.com/IlskdNk.png">

-This results in over 22k events of which 17k are from 1 IP address `40.80.148.42`, so let's focus ours search on it to see if we can find anything more suspicious.
+This results in over 22k events of which 17k are from 1 IP address `40.80.148.42`, so let's focus our search on it to see if we can find anything more suspicious.
 Fields such as `URI_path` and `POST Requests` can reveal vital information in cases like this:

 ```
 index=botsv1 imreallynotbatman.com sourcetype="stream:http" src_ip="40.80.148.42"